thecogworks/Cogworks.FindAndReplace/README.md

 You are able to replace each occursion exclusively or replace all of those using "Replace all" button.

+## Restrictions

+Current version of FindAndReplace does not support SQL CE database.

 ### Contribution guidelines

 To raise a new bug, create an issue on the GitHub repository.
 To fix a bug or add new features, fork the repository and send a pull request with your changes.
 Feel free to add ideas to the repository's issues list if you would to discuss anything related to the package.